 By this point, I suppose 2018 hardly needs an introduction.
 There’s a lot going on outside and today’s music reflects that, as art always tends to do.
-If there’s one positive thing we can all agree on is that there is truly an infinite amount of great music being released on a frequent basis.
-But from a consumer perspective, even an abundance of music has its pitfalls.
+If there’s one positive thing we can all agree on is that there is truly an infinite amount of great music being released into the world on a day to day basis, but from a consumer perspective, even an abundance of music has its pitfalls.

 To be frank, the so called “streaming era” is exhausting.
-We’ve been conditioned to the point that the joy of an album release is so temporary, new records are often forgotten about within a few weeks of their premier.
-This isn’t necessarily always the case, as fans will usually find a way to spend that extra time with their favorite band’s new record, but the endless cycle of listen, forget, listen, forget is kind of a bummer to think about.
+We’ve been conditioned to the point that the joy of an album release is so short-lived, new records are often forgotten about within a few weeks of their premier.
+This isn’t necessarily always the case, as many fans find a way to spend that extra time with their favorite band’s new record, but the endless cycle of listen-forget-listen-forget is kind of a bummer to think about.

 In my own hopeless efforts to try and listen to everything, this year I stepped back and made an internal goal.
-I wanted to get back to obsessively immersing myself in albums, soaking them in to the point where I’m eating, sleeping and breathing whatever I’m listening to.
+I wanted to get back to obsessively immersing myself in albums, soaking them up to the point where I’m eating, sleeping and breathing whatever I’m listening to.
 In many cases, I’ve been successful at it.
-I spent about four weeks straight this fall listening to anything and everything Gram Parsons related, only after dedicating the first month of summer to re-binging Beach House’s discography.
-After Father John Misty released God’s Favorite Customer in June, a personal favorite this year (see below), I backtracked and absorbed Pure Comedy all over again.
+This fall, I spent near the entirety of four consecutive weeks listening to anything and everything Gram Parsons related, only after dedicating the first month of summer to re-binging Beach House’s discography.
+After Father John Misty released God’s Favorite Customer in June (see below), I backtracked and absorbed Pure Comedy all over again.
 It was awesome.

 I think it’s in those instances that I enjoy music the most and I’m pretty happy with that.
-And even if there may be too many albums being released each Friday to keep up with, I’m going to keep listening, searching for the next one to get lost in, because after all, discovery can be one of the most rewarding parts of the process.
+Even if there are “too many” albums released each Friday to keep up with, I’m going to keep listening, searching for the next one to get lost in.
+After all, discovery can be one of the most rewarding parts of the process.